 John Turner, Brian Mulroney debate free trade, Oct.
 1988

-The mother of all election debates occurred in 1988 over free trade between Canada and the US.
+John Turner (left) debates Brian Mulroney on free trade, 1988 The mother of all election debates occurred in 1988 over free trade between Canada and the US.
 Brian Mulroney had defeated John Turner and the Liberals in the 1984 election.
-Mulroney scored a coup in the televised debate that year by attacking Turner for making a series of patronage appointments left him by the departing...
+Mulroney scored a coup in the televised debate that year by attacking Turner for making...
 Continue Reading →

 W. L. Mackenzie King and war on Germany, September 1939